 Sitting tightly between Sant Sebastià and Barceloneta, Sant Miguel kind of morphs as part of these two characterful beaches.

 Centrally located, Sant Miguel is another Blue Flag Barcelona beach.
-It tends to attract those determined to sunbathe without break.
+I find it tends to attract those determined to sunbathe without break.

 That said, any Brit who has tried to sunbathe with the best of the Catalonians and Spaniards knows that a break will be needed!

-No problem, head to Plaça del Mar if you’re in need of shade and refuelling.
+No problem, I’d recommend heading to Plaça del Mar if you’re in need of shade and refuelling.

 9. Llevant